-Flying with an Infant: 15 Tips to Make Your Flight Easier
+Flying with an Infant: 15 Tips to Make It Easier

 Preparing to take a flight with an infant is no easy task.
-We have taken Chulengo on over a dozen round-trip flights in his first ten months of life.
+Chulengo joined us on over a dozen round-trip flights in his first ten months of life.
 Because we moved when Chulengo was only seven months old, we took many trips to our new town to find a home and prepare for the move.
 We also have family and friends spread all over the country, who we love to visit regularly.
 Therefore, we have become very comfortable flying with an infant.

 We took Chulengo on his first flight when he was six weeks old.
 Looking back, we were so anxious but flying when Chulengo was so small was a piece of cake.
 He slept the entire flight and nursed easily on taking off and landing.
 Traveling with Chulengo as a 10-month-old is much different.
 We have to entertain him quite a bit and befriend the folks next to us to make the flight more enjoyable.